 As a minimum legal requirement you must issue employees with a written ‘statement of particulars’ containing information about some of the main terms of employment as follows:

-- You also need a health and safety policy if you have at least five employees.
+You also need a privacy notice and a health and safety policy (if you have at least five employees).